steinareliassen/trunkfriends/README.md

 Make sure you have Java SDK installed, version 17 or higher.

-Open a terminal / command prompt, and run "gradlew".
-This will build Trunk Friends
+Open a terminal / command prompt, and run "gradlew build".
+This will build Trunk Friends on windows: gradlew.bat build on *nix systems: ./gradlew build

 Create a copy of the file "config.json.example" called "config.json"